Jayadratha/Cover_DyGLib_ACML/README.md

 # Reducing Misclassification Risk in Dynamic Graph Neural Networks through Abstention
-This repository is built for the paper "Reducing Misclassification Risk in Dynamic Graph Neural Networks through Abstention".
+This repository accompanies the paper **"Reducing Misclassification Risk in Dynamic Graph Neural Networks through Abstention"**, accepted at **ASONAM 2025**.
+A version of this work was also accepted at the **TGL Workshop @ KDD 2025**, titled:
+**"Confidence First: Reliability-Driven Temporal Graph Neural Networks"**.
 ![architecture_diag](additional_results/architecture_diag.png)

 ## Overview